rxon54/web-transcriber/README.md

 - Transcription using whisper.cpp (configurable via config.yaml)
 - Saving original uploads, JSON metadata, and transcript text
 - Web UI for browsing, viewing, and managing transcriptions
-- Markdown generation from transcripts using an LLM (OpenAI API compatible)
+- Markdown generation from transcripts using a local LLM (Ollama, OpenAI-compatible)
 - All directories and API/configs are set in config.yaml

 ## Features